citp/privacy-policy-historical/k/kc/kcl/kcls.org.md

 ### Is my personal information protected?

-Information in your BiblioCommons account that personally identifies you is encrypted and stored in a secured facility.
+Information in your BiblioCommons account that personally identifies you is encrypted and stored in a secured facility in Canada.
 This information will be used by BiblioCommons and King County Library System to deliver the services you request in accordance with this Privacy Statement.
 BiblioCommons will not share, gift, sell, rent or trade your personal information (e.g., your email address or month and year of birth).
 But we may display Shared Content (defined below) in the BiblioCommons Service, or make other commercial uses of Shared Content.

 #### Law Enforcement Requests